kevnnliu/cvproject-genclass/README.md

 ## Training:

 To design a new model, create a new function in ```models.py``` that returns a Keras model.
 To train a model, simply open a terminal from the project's root directory and run ```python -i train.py``` and call ```train()```, passing in arguments as appropriate.
-It is recommended to create a Jupyter Notebook environment to train and run visualizations.
+It is recommended to create a Jupyter Notebook environment to train models and run visualizations.